mikegratton/slog/README.md

 using Formatter = std::function<int (FILE* sink, LogRecord const& node)>;
 ```
 This should return the number of bytes written to the `sink`.
 You can use a lambda in the setup
 to customize the format to your liking.
-The helper functions in `LogSink.hpp`
+Functions in `LogSink.hpp` provide date, severity, and code
-provide date, severity, and code location format helpers, but are not required.
+location format helpers that should make creating your own formatter easy.

 ### Writing Your Own Sink
 Log sinks derive from this abstract class defined in `LogSink.hpp`: